An Insider Guide to Study in Argentina for International Students

 Grading System in Argentina

-The grading system at universities in Argentina can take some time to wrap your head around.
+The Argentine’s grading system can take some time to wrap your head around.
 There doesn’t seem to be a standardized grading system at the universities in Argentina!

 Some universities use an alphabetical scale for their grading system similar to the one used in the US.